Links

 Onboarding

-After the node is allocated to a cluster, the onboarding process continues by running an integrity and performance verification set.
-In this state, multiple requests are made to verify the correctness of the replied data as well as to check if the node matches the required SLA (detailed at the end of this section).
+After the node is allocated to a cluster, the onboarding process continues with an integrity and performance verification set.
+During this stage, multiple requests are made to verify the accuracy of the data returned and to ensure that the node meets the required Service Level Agreement (SLA), which is detailed at the end of this section.

-• In the best-case scenario, if all verifications are passed, the node enters the Active state.
-Active nodes allow the possibility to create a corresponding Staking Pool in order to start receiving rewards.
-All active node activity is continuously monitored to ensure performance and data integrity.
+• Assuming that all verifications pass successfully, the node will transition to the Active state.
+Active nodes have the option to create a corresponding Staking Pool, which enables them to start receiving rewards.
+Throughout their operation, active nodes are continuously monitored to ensure that they meet performance and data integrity requirements.

 Monitoring & Jailing

-The Jailed state is only temporary.
-After some time the node may automatically be Onboarded again or be Deactivated.
-In this process, multiple verification sets are executed on the node at different points in time until the verification passes and the node moves back to the Active state.
+The Jailed state is temporary, and after some time, the node may be automatically Onboarded again or Deactivated.
+During this process, the node undergoes multiple verification sets at different points in time until the verification passes, and the node moves back to the Active state.

-The time intervals for a node to be automatically getting out of jail are as follows:
+The time intervals for a node to be automatically released from jail are as follows:

 • 1st attempt after 15 minutes